constantinadrian/gm_v2_unit_test/README.md

         - Palette:

-            - The colors from palette colors was selected to much the Hero image background from Home page
+            - The colors from palette colors were selected to match the Hero image background from the Home page

             ![Palette Colors](readme_file/Palette-Coolors.png)